Insect bites can cause small lacerations, swelling, and skin discoloration. An insect may bite in self-defense or when looking to feed.

 If symptoms get worse or do not improve, seek medical attention.

-Different types of mosquito transmit different diseases, such as West Nile virus and malaria.
+Different types of mosquitoes transmit different diseases, such as the West Nile virus and malaria.

-To prevent insect bites, especially in warm weather, the following steps may help:
+To prevent insect bites, the following steps may help:

 - using structural barriers, such as window screens or netting